TheRedSpy15/blazedcloud-landing/src/content/pages/privacy-policy.md

 - **Account Information:** When you create an account, we collect your email and user ID for functionality.
 - **Uploaded Content (Optional):** Users can optionally upload files to Blazed Cloud.
 These files will be encrypted in transit and at rest.
 The rights to the uploaded content, will not belong to Chance Software LLC.
-- **IP Addresses:** Whenever you connect to our service, your public IP address is logged for security.
-These are stored indefinitely, but usually up to 7 days.
 - **From Third-Parties:** We collect payment invoices provided to us by our third-party payment processors, which includes details of your Subscription Plan and any payments made by you in favor of Blazed Cloud in order to receive Services from us.
 We do not collect or store any credit cards or bank information.

 ## How We Use Your Information